Most likely, many of us are thinking about a window AC unit as we inch towards summer and remember 2021’s heat dome.

-Window access: Portable ACs don’t impede your window access.
+Window access: Portable AC units don’t impede your window access.

 Cost-effective: Portable AC units are also extremely cost-effective in terms of both purchase cost, and installation – as in they require none! – and running them.
 They don’t require nearly the same amount of power as any of the other AC unit options.

 Portable AC Unit Cons

 Aesthetics (and ‘ear-thetics’): Portable AC units can be cumbersome and annoying if space is limited.
 They can also be noisy – far more noticeable than any other AC system option.

 Energy issues: Another shortcoming of portable AC units is their energy rating.
 Not all systems meet minimum energy requirements and those that do tend to be more costly.

 Condensation: Newer, more expensive portable AC unit models use vent exhaust to remove the issue of condensation.
 Many of the more reasonably priced options continue to use a drip pan, however, which tends to fill up quickly and must be regularly emptied by hand.